In this assessment, you'll get some more practice in creating cool-looking boxes by trying to create an eye-catching box.

 - A base color for the design.
 Give the box this color as its background color.

-- The same color for the text; make it readable using a black text shadow.
+- A contrasting color for the text and a black text shadow.

 - A fairly subtle border radius.